Thoughts on the Arctis GameBuds – SteelSeries’ debut in the market, plus how Magic: The Gathering Foundations is an excellent entry point.

 Magic: The Gathering Foundations

-It all starts with the introduction of the beginner box, which fits you out with everything you need to get started.
+It all starts with the introduction of the Beginner Box, which fits you out with everything you need to get started.
 There are guided decks, some playmats, a life counter and even a how to play and reference booklet to keep you in the loop should you get lost.
-It’s an incredibly thoughtful pack that does exceptionally well to get you up and running for a pretty reasonable cost (the box retails for $54.95).
+It’s an incredibly thoughtful pack that does exceptionally well to get you up and running for a pretty reasonable cost (the Beginner Box retails for $54.95).

-The box does exceptionally well to break down the complexity around Magic: The Gathering via two pre-made decks on offer (one cat themed and another vampire themed) and how to play each deck with clear step by step instructions.
+The Beginner Box does exceptionally well to break down the complexity around Magic: The Gathering via two pre-made decks on offer (one cat themed and another vampire themed) and an accompanying guide filled with clear step-by-step instructions based on that deck.
 As somebody who had a group of friends chaotically introduce me to the game, I can assure you that this approach is a much gentler and clearer introduction.
 Even better is that once you do have the basics down pat, the additional jumpstart boosters also provided in the box will do well to showcase much of Magic: The Gathering’s flexibility and adaptability.
-Simply shuffle two decks together and you’ve got a whole new game plan, meaning the beginner box isn’t just a one trick pony where newcomers will become bored from the same deck over and over again.
+Simply shuffle two decks together and you’ve got a whole new strategy, meaning the beginner box isn’t just a one trick pony where newcomers will become bored from using the same deck over and over again.

-I was also impressed with the included playmats, namely because Wizards of the Coast has made them out of sturdy board rather than some cheap paper alternative.
-It means that it’s something newbies can actually use for years to come rather than start to degrade after just a few uses.
+I was also impressed with the included playmats, namely because Wizards of the Coast has made them out of sturdy board rather than a cheap paper alternative.
+It might seem small, but it means that newbies can actually use the mat for years to come rather than consistently worry it’s going to gradually deteriorate.

-Once the addiction does kick in, Wizards of the Coast is also smart enough to provide its usual slew of extras as well.
-That means Play Boosters, Collector Boosters can also be nabbed, making it perfect for longstanding players wanting to get in on the action and see new variations of some of their favourite characters.
+Once the addiction does kick in, Wizards of the Coast is also smart enough to provide Foundations with the usual slew of extras as well.
+That means Play Boosters and Collector Boosters can also be nabbed, making it perfect for longstanding players wanting to get in on the action and see fresh variations of some of their favourite characters.

 Honestly, I’m flawed with how good Magic the Gathering: Foundations is.
-It’s the perfect way to introduce friends, children and parents to the longstanding game, very reasonably priced and released just in time for Christmas.
+It’s the perfect way to introduce friends, children and parents to the longstanding game, is very reasonably priced and has hit shelves just in time for Christmas.
 Well played.

 For more on this topic, follow the Gaming Observer.